neongreen/artyom.me/index.html.md

 * aren't awesomer but pay substantially more
 * or offer relocation to some nice country

+# Shitty Haskell consultancy

+Just for $100/mo I will hang out in your Slack and answer questions like “why doesn't this compile”, “suggest me a library for X”, “can I rewrite this code using lenses?” and so on.
+(Years of reading Reddit lead to approximate knowledge of many things, though I've been kinda ignoring databases and webdev.
+Well, it's not called “shitty consultancy” for nothing.)

 # Look at my Telegram channel

 [Here it is.](https://telegram.me/lightgreen_life)